 BE Informed No. 2.17

 a●▬ ▬ ●●●▬ ▬ ▬●●● ●

-What Is A VEC Supposed to
+Is a VEC Supposed to Do?

 John B. Johnston

 Q. One of our

 prospective VE team members seems to think he knows everything about amateur operator license examining.
 He claims there is

 but one VEC and all of our VEs work for it.

-He should access the FCC webpage for the names and addresses of all of our 14 VECs and correct his faulty knowledge of our VE system.
+A. He should access the FCC webpage for the names and addresses of all of our 14 VECs and correct his faulty knowledge of our VE system.
 Your VE team might have some remedial training to do before accepting

 that guy’s services.

 Q. What is

-the amateur service and it has entered into a written Section 97.521 agreement with the FCC to coordinate the work of our VEs.
+the amateur service and it has entered into a written Section 97.521 agreement with the FCC to coordinate the examination preparation and administrations work of our volunteer examiners.
 The organization is supposed

 Q. What is that all about?